fabiospampinato/vscode-github-notifications-bell/README.md

 ## Usage

-It adds 2 command to the command palette:
+It adds 2 commands to the command palette:

 ```js
 'GitHub Notifications: Refresh' // Refresh the notifications counters